 Previously, scientific research has shown the undesirable effect of obesity on women’s fertility, but it has recently been shown that obesity also has an adverse effect on men’s fertility.

 Obesity can interfere with men’s sex hormones because testosterone can easily convert to estrogen in adipose tissue.
-Estrogen inhibits the pituitary gland in men and thus disrupts testicular sperm production, and it affects men’s fertility.
-So with the more fat, female hormone levels in men are higher, and the likelihood of infertility increases in men.
+Estrogen inhibits the pituitary gland in men and thus disrupts testicular sperm production, and affects men’s fertility.
+So with more fat, female hormone levels in men are higher, and the likelihood of infertility increases in men.

 People get stressful throughout their lives for a variety of reasons.
 Stress can affect many biological processes of man, including his reproductive system.
 Severe or prolonged mild stress can reduce sperm count and motility in men.
 In addition, stress inhibits testosterone production in men and thus disrupts sperm production.